Full COVID-19 vaccination provides 69% protection against infection by Delta variant: Singapore study

 READ: People fully vaccinated under national exercise may be able to gather in groups of 8 from end-July

-Among the local cases reported since Apr 11 this year, only 1 per cent of those vaccinated required oxygen, and none were admitted to ICU.
-About 10 per cent of unvaccinated COVID-19 cases developed severe illness, Mr Ong said.
+Among the local cases reported since Apr 11 this year, about 1 per cent of those vaccinated required oxygen, and none were admitted to ICU.

+"Compared to the unvaccinated cases who developed severe illnesses, the percentage is 10 per cent," said Mr Ong.

 “In the coming days, or one or two weeks, we will pretty much saturate our coverage of first doses, which means our objective of … giving as many of our people as possible good protection, that objective would have been achieved,” Mr Ong said.